goossens/ObjectTalk/docs-src/guide/operators.md

 * Logical OR (a || b)

-Please note that the logical AND and OR operators use short-circuit evaluation meaning that of the left side of AND eveluates to false or the left side of OR eveluates to true, the right side is not evaluated as the result is already known.
+Please note that the logical AND and OR operators use short-circuit evaluation meaning that of the left side of AND evaluates to false or the left side of OR evaluates to true, the right side is not evaluated as the result is already known.
 You can read more about this on [Wikipedia](https://en.wikipedia.org/wiki/Short-circuit_evaluation).